tambapps/marcel/documentation/src/language-specification/source-file-structure/functions.md

 But note that this is useless if the function/property already returns the specified type in their declaration.

 ### Named Parameters Call
-You can also specify the name of your parameters.
+You can also call a function by specifying its parameters by name.
 When doing so, the order in which you specify them doesn't matter.

 Such calls can also start with positional arguments.